thenumbernine/symmath-lua/README.contents.md

 - I am thinking my constantly changing sqrts to fraction powers and back is slowing things down.
 How about instead a better "isSqrt" or "getEquivPower" test that both sqrt(), cbrt(), and pow() all implement?

+- browser interface:
-- browser interface: "continue" feature, to counter-balance the "stop" cells
+- - "continue" feature, to counter-balance the "stop" cells
-- browser interface: "stop" cells should hide their input box.
+- - "stop" cells should hide their input box.
-- browser interface: "undo" and "redo" buttons
+- - "undo" and "redo" buttons
-- browser interface: "find" function
+- - "find" function
-- browser interface: line numbers, better line wrap detection, syntax highlighting
+- - line numbers, better line wrap detection, syntax highlighting

+- favor() function or something that lets you pick between representations of sin/cos or tan, between re/im vs conj, sqrt vs pow, etc.

+- rename dense-Tensor permute() to something more appropriate like permuteIndexes, reshapeIndexes, permuteStorage, etc...

 <?
 require 'ext'